cainenielsen/plex-cloud/README.md

 See Google Cloud Storage
 https://cloud.google.com/storage

-The media server will be looking for files withing loaded media folders on the machine, the files include photos, videos, and more.
+The media server will be looking for files within selected media folders on the machine, the files include photos, videos, and more.

 Note: Cloud Storage is "Object Storage" and by default cannot be accessed as a network mapped drive.